 Jack London State Historic Park: Equestrians are welcome to share certain trails at the park with hikers (you’ll find those trails on this map).
 You can also take guided trail rides here through Triple Creek Horse Outfit.
 Either way, you’ll ride through old growth oak woodlands, past ancient winery ruins, and you’ll often be in sight of premium vineyards.

 Spring Lake Regional Park: One of the county’s most popular parks, 320-acre Spring Lake offers equestrians dirt trails surrounding the lakes and crossing the wooded hillsides.
 Equestrian trails also connect with Annadel State Park.
 You can access horse trailer parking at the Newanga Avenue entrance.
-Other amenities at the 320 acre park include camping, fishing, many picnic areas, trails for walking, hiking, bicycling, a 3-acre swimming lagoon and a 72-acre lake.
+Other amenities at the 320 acre park include camping, fishing, many picnic areas, trails for walking, hiking, bicycling, a three-acre swimming lagoon with an inflatable water park, and a 72-acre lake.

-Sugarloaf Ridge State Park: Sugarloaf is big (3,900 acres) and home to the headwaters of Sonoma Creek, and many of its 25 miles of trails are open to equestrians (trails also support hikers and cyclists).
+Sugarloaf Ridge State Park: Sugarloaf is big (3,900 acres), home to the headwaters of Sonoma Creek, and many of its 25 miles of trails are open to equestrians (as well as hikers and cyclists).
 The trail head can accommodate 12 horse rigs; there’s also a watering trough and hitching posts.
 You’ll encounter plenty of wildlife, including deer, raccoon and gray fox.
 On a clear day you’ll see as far as the Golden Gate Bridge from the 2,729-foot summit of Bald Mountain.

 Salt Point State Park: Stunningly beautiful, Salt Point is characterized by rocky promontories, panoramic views, kelp-dotted coves, and the dramatic sounds of pounding surf; it’s also home to open grasslands, forested hills, pristine prairies, and pygmy forests.
-You’ll also have 20 miles of hiking trails and equestrian trails to explore, along with , over six miles of rugged coastline, and an underwater park, you can enjoy a variety of picnicking, fishing, skin and SCUBA diving, and camping.
+You’ll also have 20 miles of hiking trails and equestrian trails to explore, along with more than six miles of rugged coastline, and an underwater park.
+You can enjoy picnicking, fishing, skin and SCUBA diving, and camping.
 Trail maps are available at the entrance station.

 Hood Mountain Regional Park: With 1,750 acres, Hood Mountain offers 19 miles of trails, many offering sensational views.
 The terrain here are rugged and can be challenging, so they’re best left to experienced riders.
 You’ll find trailer parking and a horse trough one mile southeast of the Pythian Road trailhead.